 For many the time after Thanksgiving is filled with parties, entertaining and decorating.
 Data from the National Fire Protection Association (NFPA) shows with the holidays also come an increase in home fires.
 The most common causes involve cooking, Christmas trees, candles and holiday decorations.
 To protect your family and property electricians with Mister Sparky® say having a working smoke alarm is critical.
 Here are tips to remember:

 Make sure your smoke alarms work.
 Test it, clean out any dust and check the batteries.
 Test your alarm every month and never disconnect the batteries.

 - Consider an upgrade

 If you live in an older home, consider having your smoke alarms upgraded so they are hardwired (use electricity) and have a battery backup.
-You can also ask a licensed electrician to install interconnected fire alarms, when one alerts, they all do.
+You can also ask a qualified electrician to install interconnected fire alarms, when one alerts, they all do.
 You can also upgrade to a combination carbon monoxide/smoke alarm.